 More about TopView for SQL Events

-TopView for SQL Events support SELECT statements and Stored Procedures.
+TopView for SQL Events supports SELECT statements and Stored Procedures.

 ODBC-supported databases include: